-From what we have covered above, there is no doubt that Al Cowlings was a loyal friend to OJ Simpson.
-Everyone who knew the two stars was not surprised to learn that Cowlings had helped Simpson flee.
+There is no doubt that Al Cowlings was a loyal friend to OJ Simpson.
+So it was no surprise to learn that Cowlings helped Simpson flee.

-Simpson tried to flee the police while Cowlings was driving him around Southern California highways.
-Cowlings drove him in his white Ford Bronco on June 17th, 1994.
+On June 17, 1994, Simpson tried to flee the police while Cowlings drove him around Southern California highways in his white Ford Bronco.

 The televised low-speed chase had interrupted the 1994 NBA finals.
-Approximately 95 million people only in the United States alone watched the incident.
+Approximately 95 million people only in the U.S. were watching it live on T.V.

 During the hunt, Cowlings had contacted the police telling them his friend was holding a gun to his head.
-Simpson had threatened him that he would shoot himself if he would not take him to his estate in Brentwood.
+In addition, Simpson had threatened that he would shoot himself if Al did not take him to his estate in Brentwood.

-Finally, after more than one hour at around 8 p.m., Cowlings had pulled the vehicle outside Simpson’s house.
-Simpson had only surrendered after a confrontation between Cowlings and the police.
+Finally, at around 8 p.m., Cowlings pulled the vehicle outside Simpson’s house after more than one hour.

 What happened to Al Cowlings?

-While Simpson turned himself in, Al got arrested on the charges of aiding and abetting, too.
-But, he luckily got released after submitting a $250,000 bail.
+While Simpson turned himself in, Al was also arrested for aiding and abetting.
+But, he luckily got released after submitting a USD 250,000 bail.
 It was also because the district attorney filed no case against him due to a lack of evidence.

-Several sources said that police and prosecutors were furious at him for helping OJ flee.
+Several sources said police and prosecutors were furious at him for helping O.J. flee.
 They claimed he was dangerously aggravating an already tense situation.